 If you've been treated for a yeast infection in the past, your doctor may not need to see you and may prescribe a treatment over the phone.
 Otherwise, you're likely to see a family medicine doctor or gynecologist.

 What you can do

 - Make a list of any symptoms you've had and for how long.

-- Make note of key medical information, including any other conditions for which you're being treated and the names of any medications, vitamins or supplements you're taking.
+- Write down key information, including other medical conditions and any medications, vitamins or supplements you're taking.

-- Avoid using tampons or douching before your appointment so that your doctor can assess any vaginal discharge you have.
+- Avoid using tampons or douching before your appointment.

 - Do I need to take medicine?

 - Are there any special instructions for taking the medicine?